 “Houses of the Holy” was last week’s History of Surfing chapter, on surf shops, and while I think it’s a passably clever title, my own relationship with shops has always been kinda ambivalent.
 God knows my younger self spent weeks, months, years in shops, either buying stuff or hanging out as a kid, then later as a frequently-hungover employee, first at Unity Surfboards, then ET Surfboards, both in Hermosa.
 ET was amazing, unlike any shop I’ve been in, big and overflowing, endlessly busy, and everyone who worked there fell over themselves helping customers.
 That’s how owner Eddie Talbot (ET) himself did it, and the rest of us followed suit, and the place was a goldmine because we treated people well.
 That experience, on the other hand, led me to fully understand just how hit-or-miss customer service was at all other shops.
 More misses than hits, in fact.
 Lots of surfers behind the counter basically didn’t like other surfers and felt superior to non-surfers.
 Like Jack Black in High Fidelity, except not funny.
 If you worked at ET, you just felt sorry (and superior) to other surf shop workers.
 Ah well.
 No matter now.
 For better or worse, the indy surf shop has gone the way of Waxmate and the $5.00 logo T-shirt.

 Wait a second.
 What the hell am I saying?
-ET is alive and well, and has probably done over a $1,000 worth of merch since I opened this page!
+ET is alive and well, and has probably moved a $1,000 worth of merch since I opened this page!

-I had lunch yesterday with Nat Young, and the Champ is back in the water after total knee replacement surgery.
-Nat will turn 70 next month, but he’s as trim and stoked and handsome as ever.
-Stay tuned, I hope to have an announcement about Nat in a day or two.
+I had lunch yesterday with Nat Young, who is back in the water after total knee replacement surgery.
+Nat turns 70 next month but he’s as trim and stoked and handsome as ever.
+Stay tuned, I'll have an announcement about Nat in a day or two.